riboflavin/test-framer-sync/compare/otter-ai-vs-avoma.md

 | Language Support              | ❌ English only| ❌ English only|
 | Desktop App                   | ❌ No (Web-based)| ❌ No (Web-based)|
 | iPhone & Android Apps         | ✅ Yes (Both)  | ✅ Yes (Both)  |
-**Otter.ai**: Companies or individuals looking for a free plan with Zoom and calendar integration may find Otter.ai appealing.
-However, its limited integrations and lack of automation may hinder productivity for users seeking more comprehensive meeting solutions.
+Some individuals or organizations may find Otter.ai appealing due to its free plan and integration with Zoom and calendars.
+However, both tools lack deep integrations with popular platforms like HubSpot and Notion, limiting their usefulness for certain users.
+Additionally, while Avoma offers an automation engine, both tools may fall short in actually aiding users in conducting and managing their meetings effectively.

-**Avoma**: Users interested in a tool with a learning curve, but offering automation and integrations with HubSpot and Notion, may consider Avoma.
-Despite its strengths, both tools fall short in providing depth of integrations and practical meeting assistance, potentially limiting their effectiveness for users.
+Users looking for a tool with a low learning curve and support for in-person meetings may prefer Otter.ai, while those seeking more advanced automation capabilities might lean towards Avoma.
+However, both tools may not fully meet the needs of users looking for comprehensive integrations and features to streamline their meeting workflows.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.